-We first focus on the predictability of short deletions using RNA-seq signal profiles.
-Fig 1d illustrates a hypothetical example of how the small deletions in RNA-seq signal profiles can be detected as small and sudden dips in the signal.
-In order to show an example and represent the relevance of small deletions in the RNA-seq signal profiles, we included a screenshot of signal profiles around a small deletion for 6 individuals in the GTex Project (Supp.
-Figure 5).
-The 2 base pair deletion, rs34043625, can be easily detected for three of the individuals that are shown.
-An important aspect of the effect of small deletions on the signal profile is the extent that they affect the total expression of a gene.
-It is clear from Supplementary Figure 5 that the total signal in the small dips in the RNA-seq signal is much smaller than the perturbations caused by the other genetic factors like eQTLs and sQTLs.
-In general, an eQTL is associated with a global change in the total signal on the RNA-seq signal profile of a gene.
-However, a small deletion affects a localized position on the RNA-seq signal profile of the gene with relatively smaller effect on the total expression of the gene, assuming that the small deletion is not an eQTL.
-It is also worth noting that these signal profiles are publicly available from the UCSC Genome Browser.
+We first focused on the predictability of small deletions using RNA-Seq signal profiles.
+Figure 1d illustrates a hypothetical example of how small deletions in RNA-Seq signal profiles can be detected as small and sudden dips in the signal.
+As an example showing the relevance of small deletions in RNA-Seq signal profiles, we include a screenshot of signal profiles around a small deletion for six individuals in the GTEx Project (Supplementary Fig. 3).
+The two base pair deletion, rs34043625, can be easily detected for three of the individuals shown.
+An important aspect of the effect of small deletions on the signal profile is the extent to which they affect the total expression of a gene.
+It is clear from Supplementary Figure 3 that the total signal in the small dips in the RNA-Seq signal is much smaller than the perturbations caused by other genetic factors like eQTLs and splicing QTLs.
+In general, an eQTL is associated with a global change in the total signal on a RNA-Seq signal profile of a gene.
+However, a small deletion affects a localized position on the RNA-Seq signal profile with a relatively smaller effect on the total expression of the gene, assuming the small deletion is not an eQTL.

-As we mentioned earlier, the RNA-seq signal profiles generally have high depth coverage but low breadth coverage.
-The short deletions are the type of variants that can be detected most easily using signal profiles that have high depth and low breadth coverage.
-By small deletions, we refer to the deletions that are smaller than 10 base pairs.
-Regarding detection of small deletions, the basic observation is that each deletion is manifested as an abrupt dip in the signal profile (Fig 1d).
-The discovery and genotyping of a deletion rely on detecting these dips in the signal profiles.
-The genome-wide predictability (πGW) of the small deletions quantifies how well the adversary can identify the dips corresponding to deletions from the signal profile (Methods Section).
-We first estimated the genome-wide predictability for the panel of short deletions in 1000 Genomes Project using the RNA-seq expression signal profiles from the GEUVADIS project.
-Figures 2a,b show πGW vs ICI for short deletions.
-There is a substantial number of deletions that have much higher predictability compared to a randomized dataset where the signal profile is randomized with respect to the location of deletions.
-There are also many variants with very high ICI (on the order of 5-6 bits) with high predictability (greater than 80% predictability).
-This result shows clearly that signal profile based attack scenario is much more powerful that the other approaches like population-wide prediction of variant genotypes (Supplementary Fig 2)
+As mentioned above, RNA-Seq signal profiles generally have high-depth but low-breadth coverage.
+Such signal profiles can most easily detect small deletions under 10 base pairs.
+In this case, each small deletion is manifested as an abrupt dip in the signal profile (Fig. 1d).
+The discovery and genotyping of a deletion rely on detecting these dips.
+The genome-wide predictability (πGW) of small deletions quantifies how well an adversary can identify the dips corresponding to deletions in the signal profile (Methods Section).
+We first estimated the genome-wide predictability for the panel of small deletions in 1,000 Genomes Project using the RNA-Seq expression signal profiles from the GEUVADIS project.
+Figures 2a and b show πGW versus ICI for small deletions.
+A substantial number of deletions has much higher predictability compared to a dataset where the signal profile is randomized with respect to the location of deletions.
+In addition, many variants have very high ICI (on the order of 5-6 bits) with high predictability (greater than 80%).
+This result shows that the signal profile-based attack scenario is much more powerful that other approaches like population-wide prediction of variant genotypes (Supplementary Fig. 4).

-In order to present practicality of small deletion predictability and information content, we propose an instantiation of a linking attack where we utilize outlier signal levels in the signal profiles for discovery and genotyping of the small deletions.
-As mentioned before, the genotyping of deletions are based on detecting the abrupt dips in the signal profile.
-In order to detect these dips in the signal profile, the adversary utilizes a quantity we term self-to-neighbor signal ratio, denoted by ρi,j, that measures the extent of the dip in the signal as the fraction of signal on the interval and the signal in the neighborhood,
+In order to present the practicality of small deletion predictability and information content, we propose an instantiation of a linking attack where we utilize outlier signal levels in the signal profiles for the discovery and genotyping of small deletions.
+As mentioned above, the genotyping of deletions is based on detecting abrupt dips in the signal profile.
+In order to detect these dips, the adversary utilizes a quantity we term the self-to-neighbor signal ratio, denoted by ρi,j, that measures the extent of the dip in the signal as the fraction of signal on the interval and the signal in the neighborhood,